 Having said that, just like the Huawei Watch GT 3, you don’t get a lot of third-party app support here.
 There are a few options for different apps but personally, I don’t find them that useful.
 Anyway, it has a pretty decent selection of watch faces though and I am totally obsessed with this cat watch face, because, well, I am obsessed with cats.

-More on the app, I haven’t had the most bug-free experience with it.
+Moreover, I haven’t had the most bug-free experience with these smartwatches.
 For instance, notifications don’t appear instantaneously most of the time and I had to check my phone instead, which defeats the primary purpose of having notifications pop up on your watch in the first place.
 And of course, the notifications aren’t actionable either, and all you can do is view and delete them.